 Timing Guide for Different Yolks

-The air fryer makes it easy to customize doneness based on your preference.
+The air fryer makes it easy to customize doneness based on your preference, typically at about 250°F for consistent yolk texture.

 - Soft-Boiled (Jammy Yolk) - 10-12 minutes - Whites are set, yolk is soft and slightly runny.